-Transporting student bus riders' home from the elementary school, if no one is home at the time of drop off and the bus driver is not instructed to leave the student he/she will get back on the bus and will continue with the route.
-When the bus route is finished the driver will try again and if no one is home the student will be taken back to Mary C. O'Brien School and a parent/guardian will have to pick the student up at MCOB.
+- It is preferred that someone be present at the drop off location. - If no one is visible and the child cannot enter the drop off location, drivers are instructed to keep the student on the bus and continue with the route. - When the bus route is completed, the driver passes by the location once more. - If the student still cannot enter, the student will be taken back to Mary C. O'Brien School and a parent/guardian will have to pick the student up at the MCOB office.